vercel/next.js/README.md

 ### Customizing webpack config

-In order to extend our usage of `webpack`, you can define a function that extends its config.
+In order to extend our usage of `webpack`, you can define a function that extends its config via `next.config.js`.

 The following example shows how you can use [`react-svg-loader`](https://github.com/boopathi/react-svg-loader) to easily import any `.svg` file as a React component, without modification.